-This word is a way personnel and equipment cards refer to one another.
+This word is a way one personnel or equipment card refers to other personnel and equipment cards.

 - If a card is on a headquarters, it is present with any other personnel and equipment on the same headquarters. - If a card is on a planet, it is present with any other personnel and equipment on the same planet. - If a card is aboard a ship, it is present with any other personnel and equipment aboard the same ship.
 If that ship happens to be at a planet mission or headquarters mission, the card is present only with the cards on that ship, not with the cards on that planet or headquarters.